Side Hustles for Beauty Professionals

 Help People with Daily Tasks

 Are you the kind of person who enjoys doing favors for others?
 You might as well get paid for it!
-From grocery shopping to home repair to gardening, you can sell your skills to people in your community either by self-advertising or using apps like TaskRabbit and Thumbtack.
+From grocery shopping to home repair to gardening, you can sell your skills to people in your community by self-advertising or using apps like TaskRabbit and Thumbtack.
 You can also try your hand at being a virtual assistant through a site like Fancy Hands.

 Use Your Special Skills as a Freelancer